TRaSH-Guides/Guides/docs/Glossary/index.md

     Also known as: DMCA

-The DMCA Takedown process allows creators to send notices to service providers that have material that infringes their copyright.
+The DMCA Takedown process allows creators to send notices to hosting/service providers that have material that infringes on their copyright.

 When a DMCA takedown request is issued to a [USP (Usenet Service Provider)](#usp), you may end up with missing or incomplete parts, and extraction can subsequently fail.
 DMCA stands for `Digital Millennium Copyright Act`.